Cluster¶

 Cluster Name

 field in the Create Cluster wizard of the Container Cloud web UI.
-A management and regional cluster names are configurable in the bootstrap script.
+A management cluster name is configurable in the bootstrap script.

 namespace

 Project in which the cluster object was created.
-The management and regional clusters are created in the
+The management cluster is always created in the

 default